nairadithya/website/src/content/blog/new-design.md

 1. The bookmarks were stored in a `.json` file, and was very tedious to maintain.
 2. Many of the bookmarks did not stay evergreen, meaning none of them needed to persist in a permanent way on my website.

 This led to me having a higher amount of friction in even adding a bookmark to the list.
+Most of that has been moved over to [Essential Links](/garden/bookmarks).

 # Conclusion